Friday, December 17, 2021

 The Long Wait is Finally Over

-There is only one change we've made, and that is with the awning.
-Originally our plan was to have a Thule electric awning, but after receiving feedback, we decided to go with the Carefree Altitude electric awning.
+Well, the wait is finally over.
+It's been nearly fourteen months since we paid our initial deposit to secure our 2021 delivery.
+Saying we are excited is an understatement, and the wait has been well worth it.
+The workmanship and quality of the product are unmatched.
+There is only one change we've made, which concerns the awning.
+Originally, our plan was to have a Thule electric awning, but after receiving feedback, we decided to opt for the Carefree Altitude electric awning.

-Bushman compressor fridge and dual induction cooktop:
+Bushman compressor fridge and dual induction cooktop.

-Natures Head Composting Toilet:
+Nature's Head Composting Toilet:

 Simplicity Load Sharing Coil Suspension:

-Excited to see that Bushtracker is now using my Flinders Ranges photo I took several years ago with our old Bushtracker on the owners manual:
+Excited to see that Bushtracker is now using my Flinders Ranges photo I took several years ago with our old Bushtracker on the owner's manual:

 Saturday, November 27, 2021